-Of the 192,210 PCNs issued, 812 cases were referred to ETA.
-A total of 472 appeals were allowed or not contested, a significant decrease in the number of appeals that were upheld by ETA compared to the previous year.
+Of the 193,006 PCNs issued, 741 cases were referred to ETA.
+A total of 333 appeals were allowed or not contested, a significant decrease in the number of appeals that were upheld by ETA compared to the previous year.

 The reduction in the number of appeals referred to ETA demonstrates increasing motorist confidence in the quality of appeal decisions made by the Council's own Notice Processing team.
-In addition, the reduction in the number of appeals upheld by ETA demonstrates the impact that our new post of ETA Liaison Officer is having.
+In addition, the reduction in the number of appeals upheld

-During 2019-20 we intend to continue to focus on reducing the proportion of appeals which are not contested.
-The Parking team is seeking to address issues of quality, and to ensure that independent appeals are provided with comprehensive evidence from the council.
+The Parking team is addressing issues of quality, and ensuring that independent appeals are provided with comprehensive evidence from the council.
 The council is now represented at specific tribunal hearings where key appeals are being heard.